keith-ang/quest-research/README.md

 ## Overview

-STORM Report Generator is a full-stack web application built to generate comprehensive, research-backed reports on any topic.
+Quest Research is a full-stack web application built to generate comprehensive, research-backed reports on any topic.
 The application leverages advanced language models and search capabilities to create well-structured reports with proper citations.

 The system is built with a modern tech stack, featuring a Next.js 15 frontend with a clean, responsive UI and a Python FastAPI backend that powers the report generation engine.
 The application supports user authentication, report generation, viewing, and downloading.